mrcnski/believeobey.live/_posts/2024-11-12-who-is-the-son.md

 text="Listen to me, O Jacob, and Israel my called: I am he. **I am the first.
 I am also the last.** Yes, my hand has laid the foundation of the earth, and **my right hand has spread out the heavens**. when I call to them, they stand up together." verse="Isaiah 48:12-13"
 %}

+Compare "my right hand has spread out the heavens" with the role of the Word in creation:

+{% include verse.html
+text="All things were made through him.
+Without him, nothing was made that has been made." verse="John 1:3"
+%}

+---

 {% include verse.html
 text="**YHWH has made his holy arm bare** in the eyes of all the nations.
 All the ends of the earth have **seen the salvation [Hebrew: yeshua] of our God**."